 Whether it’s repairs, vacancies, or upgrades, it’s still unpredictable.
 And this can leave investors in a bind when they don’t have a savings buffer.

-Avoid this mistake by saving an emergency cash buffer to cover unexpected expenses.
+Avoid this mistake by saving an emergency cash buffer to cover unexpected expenses or damages not covered by property insurance.

 You should already have savings for operating costs, like insurance, taxes, etc. But, it’s wise to have extra protection to cover unexpected repairs or vacancies.